 You will only need a few pieces of information to file, including your mailing address and legal business name.
 You can apply online Opens in a new window with the IRS by downloading IRS IRS Form SS-4 (PDF)(116 KB), or work alongside a third party organization like MyCorporation to complete an EIN application.

 Your nonprofit corporation is not automatically tax exempt.
 In order to become tax exempt, you will need to take certain steps to obtain this status.
-First, you will need to file for exempt status with the Internal Revenue Service using either Form 1023 (PDF)(866 KB) or Form 1024 (PDF)(360 KB), depending on the classification of your organization.
-In some cases, you may be eligible to file Form 1023-EZ Opens in a new window, a streamlined version of the application for recognition of tax exemption.
-You can avoid a $25 fee if you file for federal tax exemption before filing with the state.
+First, you will need to file for exempt status with the Internal Revenue Service using either Form 1023 (PDF)(866 KB) Opens in a new window or Form 1024 (PDF)(360 KB), depending on the classification of your organization.

 Once your filing with the IRS is complete, they will send you a Determination Letter that officially recognizes your nonprofit's tax exempt status.
 To gain the same exemptions at the state level, fill out Form CT-247 (PDF)(191 KB): Application for Exemption from Corporation Franchise Taxes by a Not-for-Profit Organization with the New York State Department of Taxation and Finance.
 There is no fee for this form.